Rambo: Last Blood: Theatrical

 Rambo: Last Blood was released theatrically in the United States on September 20, 2019.
 Dadi purchased the Chinese distribution rights and agreed to an eight-figure co-financing deal.
 On July 30, 2019, the MPAA assigned the film an R rating.
 The British Board of Film Classification classified the film at 18.
-The film was released theatrically in Japan on June 26, 2020 by Gaga Corporation.
+The film was released theatrically in Japan on June 26, 2020, by Gaga Corporation.

 International version

 Lionsgate released two different theatrical cuts of Rambo: Last Blood, varying by country.
-In the United States, United Kingdom, and Canada, the film runs 89 minutes; in Australia, Mexico, Sweden, Brazil, Finland, Germany and Japan, it runs 101 minutes.
+In the United States, United Kingdom, and Canada, the film runs 89 minutes; in Australia, Mexico, Sweden, Brazil, Finland, Germany, and Japan, it runs 101 minutes.
 The latter version contains several deleted scenes and an alternate opening, which runs approximately 10 minutes:

 It starts in a rainstorm in the middle of a rescue: 3 missing hikers in danger of getting caught in a flood.
 The police say they have to stop the search as it's getting too dangerous and ask where the volunteer on horseback is.
-We are then introduced to Rambo in the woods tracking the hikers, he finds a girl dead then further down finds the other two.
+We are then introduced to Rambo in the woods tracking the hikers, he finds a girl dead and then further down finds the other two.
 He's trying to get them out but one guy won't leave without his wife.
 Rambo tells him she's dead but he runs off, the flood water starts running down and Rambo ties himself and the girl to a rock while the initial rush of water cascades over them.
 He then returns to the base with the girl and sees the guy who ran off getting his body bag loaded into an ambulance which triggers his PTSD, the girl thanks him and Rambo returns home and has a conversation with the old lady living in the house about when he returned and how his father used to sit in the rocking chair outside.

-He then goes into the tunnels clearly upset about the events and puts a CD on (The Doors). … When he has PTSD flashbacks in the tunnels it is intercut with the dead hiker.
+He then goes into the tunnels upset about the events and puts a CD on (The Doors). … When he has PTSD flashbacks in the tunnels it is intercut with the dead hiker.

 After the alternate opening, the film cuts to Rambo on his ranch, as it begins in select North American countries and the UK.

 Home media

-Rambo: Last Blood was released on Digital on December 3, 2019, and was released on Ultra HD Blu-ray, Blu-ray, and DVD on December 17, 2019 by Lionsgate Home Entertainment.
-Best Buy released a retail exclusive steelbook for the 4K UHD release.
+Rambo: Last Blood was released on Digital on December 3, 2019, and was released on Ultra HD Blu-ray, Blu-ray, and DVD on December 17, 2019, by Lionsgate Home Entertainment.
+Best Buy released a retail exclusive steel book for the 4K UHD release.
 The film has topped Redbox's disc rental and On Demand charts for several weeks.
 The international version, titled Rambo: Last Blood Extended Cut, was released on Amazon Prime Video in May 2020.
 In the United States and Canada, the DVD earned $10 million and the Blu-ray earned $16.6 million, totaling $26.6 million in domestic video sales.